Kicked-Ising Quantum Battery: ---End Matter---

-To obtain the exact dynamics for arbitrary coupling strengths, we derive the charging dynamics from momentum space.
-The steps to consider are (see~\figlabel{fig:momentum_schematic}): \begin{enumerate} \item Apply the Jordan-Wigner transformation~\cite{jordan1928uber} to work under a spinless fermion basis. \item Depending on the parity of the initial state and number of spins, apply a Fourier transform consistent with boundary conditions~\cite{dziarmaga2005dynamics,damski2014exact}. \item Apply the Bogoliubov transformation and integrate the Bogoliubov-de Gennes equations to obtain the Floquet operator $U_k(1,0)$ per mode. \item Since $U_k(m,0)=U^m_k(1,0)$ after $m$ kicks, compute the $m$th power of the Floquet operator relying on the Cayley-Hamilton theorem~\cite{griffiths2001waves,das2024insights}. \item Evolve the initial state $\ket{\psi(0)}=\prod_k \ket{\psi_k(0)}$ as $\ket{\psi(m)}=\prod_k U^m_k(1,0)\ket{\psi_k(0)}$ to obtain $E_N(m)$. \end{enumerate} For a thorough step-by-step derivation using both methods, see \supsec~I B and I C.
+To obtain the exact dynamics for arbitrary coupling strengths $J$ and $b$, we derive the charging dynamics from momentum space as the second method.
+The steps to consider are: \begin{enumerate} \item Apply the Jordan-Wigner transformation to work under a spinless fermion basis followed by a Fourier transform consistent with boundary conditions. \item Integrate the Bogoliubov-de Gennes equations to obtain the Floquet operator $U_k(1,0)$ per mode. \item Since $U_k(m,0)=U^m_k(1,0)$ after $m$ kicks, compute its $m$th power using Chebyshev polynomials. \item Evolve the initial state $\ket{\psi(0)}=\prod_k \ket{\psi_k(0)}$ as $\ket{\psi(m)}=\prod_k U^m_k(1,0)\ket{\psi_k(0)}$ to obtain $E_N(m)$. \end{enumerate}

-\emph{Digital quantum simulation of KIC.}---Despite addressing actual implementations of our proposals is desirable, in the following lines we indicate how we verified our findings using a quantum digital approach.
-The Floquet operator of \eqlabel{eq:floquet_kick} has an efficient implementation on current IBM quantum platforms when $H^{zz}_1$ is used as charger [\eqlabel{eq:components_zz}].
-In our studies we use \textsc{ibm\_torino}, whose native gate set is given by
+Despite addressing actual implementations of our proposals being desirable, in the following lines we indicate how we verified our findings using a quantum digital approach.
+The Floquet operator of~\eqlabel{eq:floquet_kick} has an efficient implementation on current IBM quantum platforms when $H^{zz}_1$ is considered as charger [\eqlabel{eq:components_zz}].
+In our Letter we use~\textsc{ibm\_torino}, whose native gate set is given by